uriel0byte/Cybersecurity-Writeups/README.md

  * **Utilizing AIs**
     * NotebookLM: Creating Summaries, Quizes and Flashcards.
-    * Gemini: Helping on CTFs.
+    * Gemini: Helping on CTFs, Checking on the reports.
+    * Claude: Checking on the reports.
     * Perplexity: Reviewing topics such as Network+ and Security+

 * **Roadmaps & Knowledge Bases:**